EndPointCorp/end-point-blog/2013/01/03/paper-source-nginx-full-page-caching.html.md

 ### Step 6: Turn nginx caching on!

 Finally, we can turn on nginx caching for specific pages of interest.
 Nginx will then serve these fully cached pages and will avoid Interchange entirely.
 Cookies and AJAX will still be used to render the dynamic elements on the fully cached pages.
-While we'd ideally like to cache every page on the site except for the cart, checkout and my account pages, it makes more sense to find the bottlenecks and tackle them incrementally.
+While we’d ideally like to cache every page on the site except for the cart, checkout and my account pages, it makes more sense to find the bottlenecks and tackle them incrementally.

 ### Where are we now?

-At the moment, I've made progress on steps 1-3 for several subsets of pages, including the thumbnail and product detail pages.
+At the moment, I’ve made progress on steps 1-3 for several subsets of pages, including the thumbnail and product detail pages.
 I plan to continue these steps for additional bottleneck pages.
 I have worked out out a couple of minor kinks throughout the recent progress, but things have been progressing well.
 [Richard](/team/richard_templet) plans to make progress on the nginx related tasks in preparation for reaching the end goal.